blicht19/student-planner/README.md

 ![filter-agenda](./docs/images/filter-agenda.png)

-Clicking on the icon in the upper-left corner will open the navigation bar, which has links to the other pages in the application and a button for logging out of the application.
+Clicking on the icon in the upper-left corner will open the navigation bar, which has links to the other pages in the application and a button for logging out.

 ![nav-bar](./docs/images/nav-bar.png)